KengHtet22/Programming-a-PLC/README.md

 Semestral project from Programmable Controller Applications course:

 We were tasked to program a Programmable Logic Controller(PLC) from Siemens called SIMATIC S7-1200 using TIA Portal to carry out a sequence of commands depending on the type of project assigned to us.
 I was given a porject that involves sanding two arms of an U-shaped casting.
+We had to come up with a program that does what is given to us in the Project Description and build it in person in the lab as you can see below.

 ![Alt Text](https://raw.githubusercontent.com/KengHtet22/Programming-a-PLC/main/Motor%20movement.gif)